dillu9878/Codechef-Solutions/README.md

 # Codechef
-This repositry contains source code <a href='https://www.codechef.com/contests/'>Codechef Contest</a>
+This repositry contains solution of <a href='https://www.codechef.com/contests/'>Codechef Contest</a>